nickpourazima/rotary-phone-audio-guestbook/README.md

 - This is the main operation mode of the device.
 - There are two callbacks in main which poll the gpio pins for the specified activity (hook depressed, hook released).
+- In the code, depending on the `hook_type` set in the `config.yaml`, the software will adapt its behavior.
+For NC types, hanging up the phone will trigger the `on_hook` behavior, and lifting the phone will trigger the `off_hook` behavior.
+The opposite will be true for NO types.
 - Once triggered the appropriate function is called.
 - On hook (depressed)
   - Nothing happens